-$tr\cond\satisfy\()$ is used to determine if the trace event at the specified offset satisfies the specified condition.
+$tr\cond\satisfy()$ is used to determine if the trace event at the specified offset satisfies the specified condition.

 Returns TRUE if the trace event at the specified offset satisfies the specified condition; returns FALSE otherwise.
+See "Conditions" on page 18-90 for related functions.